DavidHickman/tnris.org/content/markdown/public-domain-dedication-summary.md

 are dedicated to the public domain via the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](public-domain-dedication-full).
-This dedication does not apply to any datasets for which TNRIS does not have ownership rights (including some datasets linked to from other parts of this website).
+This dedication does not apply to any datasets for which TNRIS does not have ownership rights (including some datasets linked from other parts of this website).
 The Summary section below contains a handy reference for understanding the CC0 Legal Code.
 It is a human-readable expression of some of its key terms.
 This Deed itself has no legal value, and its contents do not appear in CC0.
 See the full legal code for